wingolab-org/bystro/CONFIG.md

 ## Directories
-<h4>TL;DR: Where the Bystro database, source files, and scratch folders are located</h4>
+#### TL;DR: Where the Bystro database, source files, and scratch folders are located

 1. `files_dir`: (String) The parent folder within which each track's ```local_files``` are located
   * Bystro automatically checks for ```local_files``` at ```parent/trackName/file```